lfe/blog/src/_posts/2015-07-08-1416-freebsd--lfe-images-docker-like-functionality-with-ezjail.md

 ---
 {% include JB/setup %}
 <a href="/assets/images/posts/freebsd-logo.jpg"><img class="left thumb" src="/assets/images/posts/freebsd-logo.jpg" /></a>Following
-on the heels ot the
+on the heels of the
-[previous BSD post](/tutorials/2015/07/08/1349-dragonflybsd--lfe/), we now turn to virtualization in *BSDs, in particular, jails, ``ezjail``, and FreeBSD, a combination that is not too disimilar from a Docker experience (minus, of course, Docker Hub.
+[previous BSD post](/tutorials/2015/07/08/1349-dragonflybsd--lfe/), we now turn to virtualization in *BSDs, in particular, jails, ``ezjail``, and FreeBSD, a combination that is not too dissimilar from a Docker experience (minus, of course, Docker Hub.
 Oh, if only there was a *BSD jail hub ...).

 Below we'll briefly outline the steps necessary to install ``ezjail``, use it